-Returns a string containing the character at position pos in this string.
+Returns a string containing the character at position pos in the string resulting from converting this object to a string.
 If there is no character at that position, the result is the empty string.
-The result is a string value, not a String object.
+The result is a string value, not a string object.